 The Evolution of Minimalist Design

 Minimalist design, once defined by the “less is more” mantra, began as a reaction to cluttered, overwhelming interfaces and branding.
-Its signature features—clean lines, spacious layouts, limited color schemes, and intentional typography—offered visual relief.
+Its signature features clean lines, spacious layouts, limited color schemes, and intentional typography offering visual relief.
 But in 2025, minimalism has evolved beyond aesthetics.
 Today’s approach is rooted in purpose and performance.
 Designers now embrace minimalism not just for its visual appeal, but for its ability to improve speed, accessibility, and user focus.
 It's about intentional design choices that prioritize clarity, usability, and impact, streamlining experiences to meet the demands of modern digital environments.
 Minimalism is now smart, strategic, and user-centric.

 Why Minimalism Still Matters